nathanielshak/advancedprogramming/Lesson1/macsetup.md

 *Okay, we're almost there*.

 * **Install Python**.
 More typing things we don't understand into the terminal.
 Yaaay.
 You know the drill.
+Put this in the terminal and hit "enter":

 		brew install python